GabrielaRBLemos/Fruit_Classification_Neural_Network/README.md

 ## Business Problem

-Long lines at checkout counters are a common frustration for both customers and retailers.
-Customers often become stressed and may abandon their shopping carts if the wait becomes too long, resulting in lost sales.
-For cashiers, long lines create additional pressure, leading to increased stress, decreased efficiency, and a higher likelihood of errors in the checkout process.
+**Long lines** at checkout counters are a common **frustration** for both customers and retailers. **Customers often become stressed** and may abandon their shopping carts if the wait becomes too long, resulting in **lost sales**.
+For cashiers, long lines create **additional pressure**, leading to **increased stress**, **decreased efficiency**, and a higher likelihood of errors in the checkout process.

-While self-checkout systems aim to alleviate some of these issues, many customers find them confusing or difficult to use, which can add to the frustration instead of solving it.
-If self-checkout kiosks are not intuitive or fast, they can further delay the process and worsen the customer experience.
+While self-checkout systems aim to alleviate some of these issues, many customers find them **confusing** or **difficult to use**, which can add to the frustration instead of solving it.
+If self-checkout kiosks are not intuitive or fast, they can **further delay the process** and worsen the customer experience.

-A key factor in improving checkout speed and efficiency is the ability to identify and classify produce items quickly and accurately.
-In many cases, identifying fruits and vegetables for weighing or pricing requires either searching for product codes or entering information manually, which can slow down the process.
-By automating and streamlining this step, retailers can significantly enhance customer experience and improve operational efficiency.
+**A key factor in improving checkout speed and efficiency is the ability to identify and classify produce items quickly and accurately**.
+In many cases, identifying fruits and vegetables for weighing or pricing requires either searching for product codes or entering information manually, which can slow down the process. **By automating and streamlining this step, retailers can significantly enhance customer experience and improve operational efficiency.**

 ## Methodology